Aaron98990/ways-of-the-game/misconduct.md

 > - using offensive, insulting or abusive language and/or action(s)

-- Threatening/wishing violence or injury to another person
+- Threatening/wishing violence or injury to another person or damage or loss of property
   - "I'll fuck you up"
 - Inappropiately bringing up one's family or one's role in a family
 - An insult based on race, gender, sexual orientaion, national origin, religion or sex (discrimination)